python-websockets/websockets/docs/howto/sansio.rst

 Receive data
 ............

-When receiving data from the network, feed it to the connection's :meth:`~connection.Connection.receive_data` method.
+When receiving data from the network, feed it to the protocol's :meth:`~protocol.Protocol.receive_data` method.

-When reaching the end of the data stream, call the connection's :meth:`~connection.Connection.receive_eof` method.
+When reaching the end of the data stream, call the protocol's :meth:`~protocol.Protocol.receive_eof` method.

 For example, if ``sock`` is a :obj:`~socket.socket`::